derekwlms/set2/README.md

 # Set 2 - Exercise Tracking App

-> **A new link to FitLinxx**

 Set 2 is a simple exercise tracking app for Ionic 2.
 It fills a gap created when [FitLinxx](https://fitlinxx.com) trackers were discontinued in Metro Atlanta YMCAs.

-This app guides you through your workout circuit, lets you quickly record exercises, and uploads your results to the FitLinxx web site.
+This app guides you through your workout circuit, lets you quickly record exercises, and uploads your results.
+It can send results to Fitbit and FitLinxx, and email them to you.

 ---